DaniloASP/RatesOfAdaptation/README.md

 Fig1.
 Example of kappa estimations in the fungus *Zymoseptoria tritici*

-**GRAPES:** Calculation of the rates of adaptive evolution.
+**GRAPES:** Calculation of the rates of adaptive evolution based on the unfolded SFS of a group of protein coding genes.
+Note that calculations are not based on single genes.
 First, an initial run is performed for the identification of the best model for the distribution of fitness effects (DFE) using `-model all`.
 All subsequent runs are performed with the best model per species.
 In adition, the flag `-no_div_param` was used in all runs.
 All scripts for the generation of in-put files and for parsing the output files are provided in [5_GRAPES](https://github.com/DaniloASP/RatesOfAdaptation/tree/main/5_GRAPES).